deepmuseum/Algorithms-for-Reinforcement-Learning/src/RL/approximation/policy_gradient/README.md

-> figures are taken from Sutton RL book
+> figures are taken from Sutton's RL book

 # Policy gradient algorithms